 Shoshana Jedwab steps away from her drum to sing “I Remember” — her deep and magical sacred compositions.

 As a child, Shoshana Jedwab would drum on parked cars, plates, tables, books and other people's bodies.
 Hailing from a family of rabbis and community leaders decimated by the Holocaust, Shoshana became a prize winning Jewish Studies Day School teacher, and the Jewish Life Coordinator at the A.J.
 Heschel Middle School in NYC.
 Shoshana Jedwab holds down the beat as ritual drummer and worship leader for cutting edge communities, including Romemu, LabShul, Kohenet, Kirtan Rabbi and the Isabella Freedman Jewish Retreat Center.

 In her debut album, Shoshana has stepped away from her drum to sing her original compositions, inspired by the ceremonies and communities at which she drums.

-Born from Shoshana Jedwab’s intuitive musical work in community and her immersion in sacred literature in her career as a Jewish educator, these seven songs are reflections on ancient and medieval Hebrew poets, wise women, Hassidic masters, Sufi mystics, and contemporary teachers.
+Born from Shoshana Jedwab's intuitive musical work in community and her immersion in sacred literature, these seven songs are reflections on ancient and medieval Hebrew poets, wise women, Hassidic masters, Sufi mystics, and contemporary teachers.